Ginnungagap -- a massively parallel cosmological initial conditions generator: Increasing the Resolution of the White Noise Field

+{In three dimensions, the basis functions are constructed by multiplying the 1D basis functions, e.g.:}

-To double the resolution, eight parent cells are first used to determine the eight coefficients $a_{[0,1][0,1][0,1]}$, then 56 new coefficients are generated, and finally 64 values of the high-resolution white noise field are obtained.
+{To double the resolution, eight parent cells are first used to determine the eight low resolution coefficients, then 56 new coefficients are generated, and finally 64 values of the high-resolution white noise field patch are obtained.}

 This approach is somewhat less accurate than \texttt{PANPHASIA}, since $F_1$ and $E_1$ do not exactly match, but it performs significantly better than the pure HR algorithm and is almost as simple to implement.
 An additional advantage is its flexibility: the resolution can be increased not only by a factor of two, but also by $3/2$ or $4/3$.
 Extending the set of $E_i$ functions beyond order 4 would, in principle, allow arbitrary fractional refinement factors.